-For many years the ancient Mayan city of Bonampak kept one of the most treasured treasures: the murals of Bonampak, beautiful paintings preserved in the interior of some bedrooms, graphic jewels that you can not miss.
+For many years the ancient Mayan city of Bonampak kept one of the most precious treasures: the murals of Bonampak, beautiful paintings preserved inside some bedrooms, some unmissable graphic jewels.

 The populations were not completely depopulated, the Mayans continued to live in the area but in a dispersed manner and not so organized in the urban centers.
 These great cities were used for ceremonies or meetings over time.